vfreex/blog/_posts/2018-04-17-disable-meltdown-and-spectre-patches-on-linux.md

 If you have offline computers that run only trusted software, you may want to disable those patches to regain performance lost.
 This article will show you how to disable those patches on Linux.
 [There is also an instruction for Windows][Windows Meltdown and Spectre].

+**Currently this article only covers the instructions to disable the Meltdown patch.**

 ### Check if Meltdown and Spectre patches are applied
-Run the following command as root:
+Run the following command:
 ``` sh
 grep . /sys/devices/system/cpu/vulnerabilities/*
 ```